 - A Create Profile has been configured for the source.

-1. Go to the Admin interface.
+Go to the Admin interface.

-2. Go to Access > Roles.
+Go to Access > Roles.

-3. Create a new role, or select existing roles to edit them.
+Create a new role, or select existing roles to edit them.

-4. Select the checkbox for Enable Role if it is not already selected.
+Select the checkbox for Enable Role if it is not already selected.

-5. Select the checkbox for Requestable.
+Select the checkbox for Requestable.

-6. Enter any other necessary information for your role, such as Role Name, Role Owner, and Description.
+Enter any other necessary information for your role, such as Role Name, Role Owner, and Description.

 In Access Request Approval Process, under Required Approvers, select a reviewer or governance group.

 Select Add.
 The user or group is added to the list of required reviewers.

-9. Choose any additional reviewers or governance groups that you want to review the access before it's granted to a user.
+Choose any additional reviewers or governance groups that you want to review the access before it's granted to a user.
 Each new user or group is added to the bottom of the list.

+If you want to require the user to provide a comment or a reason for requesting the access, check the When User Requests checkbox under Require Comments.
+If you want to require the reviewers you selected in steps 7 - 9 to provide comments when they reject a request, check the When Approver Denies checkbox.
 If you check this box, the reviewer of an access request will be required to enter a reason for requesting or denying access before their request or denial can be completed.

 Select Save.
 The role will now appear in the Request Center and can be requested by users.

 If you have the Separation of Duties service for your site, requesters and reviewers will be automatically notified if granting a role request will put the recipient in violation of an SoD policy.

-Revoking a Requested Role
+Revoking Requested Roles

-Sometimes, a user may no longer need access to a role they requested, or they may have requested a role that they shouldn't have.
+Sometimes, a user may no longer need access to a role they requested or they may have requested a role that they shouldn't have.
 Whatever the reason, you can easily see which roles were granted by request and revoke requested role access from individual Identities from your Admin menu.

-1. From the Admin interface, go to Access > Roles.
+From the Admin interface, go to Access > Roles.

-2. Select the role you want to view.
+Select the role you want to view.

+Select the Identities tab.
 You will see the list of identities that have access to the role.
 In the Assignment Type column, each role is marked Granted by Membership Criteria or Granted by Request.

-4. Select any role marked Requested.
+Select any role marked Requested.

 You are then taken back to the Identities tab.
 The list no longer contains the person whose access you revoked.